-'This question is not related to the business of particular trusts that might be conducted by the trustees.
-It enquires whether the person who is a trustee carried out business activities (as a professional businessman and not as a trustee of a particular trust) in the UK.'
+"This question is not related to the business of particular trusts that might be conducted by the trustees.
+It enquires whether the person who is a trustee carried out business activities (as a professional businessman and not as a trustee of a particular trust) in the UK."

-That certainly seems to me to be an arguable view of the provision, but it is also arguable that the provision is not restricted in this way.
-Rather, that because it is only necessary for the trustee to act 'as trustee in the course of a business which he carries on in the United Kingdom though a branch agency or permanent establishment there', that condition is satisfied both if he carries on a business of acting as a professional trustee and if he carries on a business for the account of the trust fund of the settlement concerned.
+That certainly seems to the author to be an arguable view of the provision but it is also arguable that the provision is not restricted in this way.
+Rather, that it is only necessary for the trustee to act:

+"... as trustee in the course of a business which he carries on in the United Kingdom though a branch, agency or permanent establishment there", and that that condition is satisfied both if he carries on a business of acting as a professional trustee and if he carries on a business for the account of the trust fund of the settlement concerned.
+HMRC's Guidance should distinguish between situations where it is stating a view of the law about which there can be no reasonable dispute and those where one of two or more tenable constructions of the law has been adopted.